 After about 30 minutes of searching and puzzling it dawned on me that it’s possible Lily had eaten my $200.
 This was years ago and she was still a puppy so eating things like socks were a diet staple for her, until i got a remedy from Moose and Mary Labs.
 I was planning on feeding the dogs breakfast when I left that morning so they hadn’t eaten yet and it was a good thing – because when I induced vomiting with Lily I didn’t have to deal with too big of a mess!

 Sure enough, after leaving her outside for about 20 minutes there was a pile of shredded money coated in bile in my backyard.
 I still had to go to the bank so I set the money out on some towels to dry, fed the dogs, gave him his probiotics (check out the 6 best probiotics for dogs) and went on my way.
+This time I think of hiring a dog trainer so that my dog can develop good behavior, be more self-controlling, and be more patient.
+See it here for more details about dog training.

 When I got to the bank I had to ask the teller, a young man with blonde hair, how I would go about depositing money that my dog had eaten.
 I don’t think he took me very seriously, but he told me as long as I had 75% of the bill and you could see the serial number that they would take it.
 So, I finished my business and went on my way.